 relation to plant biodiversity conservation.

-Forest Industries Development Corporation (BFIDC) has mandated
+Forest Industries Development Corporation (BFIDC) is mandated

-to rubber plantation, processing and has also mandate to extract
+to rubber plantation, processing and to extract

 timber from inaccessible Forest areas.
-After sawing, Seasoning
+After sawing, seasoning

 and treatments, these timbers are used in wood based industries